anacletu/company_model_database/README.md

 ## Acknowledgments

 - This project was completed as part of the Databases course in the MS in Computer Science program at the University of Abertay.
-- Special thanks to Professor Stefan Binder for guidance and support throughout the project.